-Beijing holds many extraordinary historical artefacts that honour of their mighty historical power and significance.
-The sacred UNESCO site is visited by millions of foreigners and locals alike paying their respects to the nations forefathers.
-The mausoleums of the Ming Tombs ceresing the southern edges of the Tiānshòu Mountain remain as a genuine site of homage to former emperors of a once mighty dynasty.
+Beijing holds many extraordinary historical artefacts that honour their mighty historical power and significance.
+The sacred UNESCO site is visited by millions of foreigners and locals alike paying their respects to the nation’s forefathers.
+The mausoleums of the Ming Tombs caressing the southern edges of the Tiānshòu Mountain remain as a genuine site of homage to former emperors of a once-mighty dynasty.

 At first, I envisioned a closely scattered array of marvellously decorated tombs, perhaps around an immaculately designed water fountain.
 However, that’s not the case.
 The entire complex of tombs are scattered far and wide around the base of the mountains.